Skip to content

 Phase 1: Pre-Migration Audit (Weeks 1-3)

 Before touching the new software, a CPA or consultant reviews your current QuickBooks setup for data quality.
 Chart of accounts mapping, open A/R and A/P reconciliation, contract data assembly, and indirect rate pool validation all happen here.
 Skipping this phase is the number-one cause of failed migrations.
-Budget $3,000 to $8,000 for a qualified review depending on complexity.
+In our experience, a qualified review for a small firm runs $3,000 to $8,000 depending on complexity.

 Phase 2: System Configuration and Data Migration (Weeks 4-8)